Porges/ways-to-play/articles/games/tic-tac-toe.md

 * [<cite>OXO</cite>](https://en.wikipedia.org/wiki/OXO) (for the EDSAC, 1952)

 Chickens have also been trained to ‘play’ the game [@CrossOutALandmark;
-@TheChickenVanishes; @ChinatownFairIsBack].^[The first of these games, “Bird Brain”, was developed in the late 1970s by Animal Behavior Enterprises, a company that was founded by Marian & Keller Breland, students of B.
+@TheChickenVanishes; @ChinatownFairIsBack].
+The first of these games, “Bird Brain”, was developed in the late 1970s by Animal Behavior Enterprises, a company that was founded by Marian & Keller Breland, students of B. F.
-F. Skinner, the behavioural psychologist [@TheMouseWhoReinforced, p.
-73].]
+Skinner, the behavioural psychologist [@TheMouseWhoReinforced, p.
+73].
 In reality, the game is rigged—the chicken only ever pushes a single button, and the move to be played is chosen by a computer [@BirdBrainManual].